 Council must set a deadline for Elector Response Forms to be submitted.
-The deadline must be at least 30 days after the second publication of the notice in a newspaper.
+The deadline must be at least 30 days after the publication of the notice by the City's second of two alternative means noted in the City of Prince George Public Notice Bylaw No. 9329, 2022.
 If an elector is in favour of Council adopting the loan authorization bylaw, then they would not have to do anything.
 If an elector is opposed to the bylaw, or they do not want Council to proceed to adopt the bylaw without a referendum being held, then they must express that opinion to the City by signing and submitting an Elector Response Form by the deadline.